-For this operation we will need external software, we'll use one of the most popular "LabelImg".
-You can use it for Windows, Mac, or Linux: https://tzutalin.github.io/labelImg/ On GitHub it's clearly explained how to use it.
+We will need external software for this operation, and we'll use one of the most popular "LabelImg".
+You can use it for Windows, Mac, or Linux: https://tzutalin.github.io/labelImg/ On GitHub, it's clearly explained how to use it.

 Select the folder where the images are located:

-1. Click on "Create RectBox" (or W button in a keyboard):
+1. Click on "Create RectBox" (or W button on a keyboard):

-I didn't want to waste time labeling images just for this tutorial, so I searched for already labeled images with the same .xml labels.
+I didn't want to waste time labeling images for this tutorial, so I searched for already labeled images with the same .xml labels.
 I found this dataset: https://github.com/RobertLucian/license-plate-dataset.
-I downloaded it and copied all images and labels to train and test files respectively.
+I downloaded it and copied all images and labels to train and test files, respectively.

 3. Converting XML to Yolo v3

-- data_dir is the location of our images folder, we set it to
+data_diris the location of our images folder, we set it to

 Dataset_names_pathis a location where generated classes path will be saved, we set it to

-- Dataset_train is a location where generated train annotation path will be saved, we set it to model_data/Dataset_train.txt;
+Dataset_trainis a location where generated train annotation path will be saved, we set it to

-- Dataset_test is a location where generated test annotation path will be saved, we set it to model_data/Dataset_test.txt;
+Dataset_testis a location where generated test annotation path will be saved, we set it to

-This is how it should look fully changed:
+This is how it should look entirely changed:

-Now we just need to run XML_to_YOLOv3.py scripts and all these required files will be generated for us.
+XML_to_YOLOv3.py scripts, and all these required files will be generated for us.

 4. Change training configs.py file

-Now when we have prepared our custom dataset and already generated annotations ant class files, we must change configurations to our needs.
-In the tools folder, you may see aconfigs.py file, open it.
+When we have prepared our custom dataset and already generated annotations and class files, we must change configurations to our needs.
+In the tools folder, you may see the

 5. Train custom model!